NatCogLab/natcoglab.github.io/people.md

 <div style="text-align: justify">

 Odessa is interested in the roles that prior experience and expertise play in story encoding and comprehension.
-They are currently a second-year student at the University of Rochester.
+They are currently a rising third-year student at the University of Rochester.
 Outside the lab, Odessa enjoys ice skating, drawing, and biking around Rochester.

 <br/><br/><br/>